jackaholy/Cheminv2.0/documentation/development.md

 Just make sure to leave the backend running.

 If you have to sign in or run into weird auth issues, use `:5001`.

+When using `:5001` if you continue to have problems with authentication try clearing cookies and refresh the page.

+## Backend Development

+This is where I will put some helpful developer information.